Login to Center for Threat-Informed Defense

-Richard Struse is the Director for MITRE Engenuity’s Center for Threat-Informed Defense.
-Prior to co-founding the Center, he served as Chief Strategist for Cyber Threat Intelligence at The MITRE Corporation, leading the effort to improve cyber defense by better understanding the adversary’s tactics and techniques.
+Richard Struse is the founding Director of MITRE Engenuity's Center for Threat-Informed Defense.
+Prior to co-founding the Center, he served as Chief Strategist for Cyber Threat Intelligence at MITRE leading the effort to better understand adversarial tactics and techniques.

 Jonathan O. BakerDirector of Research and Development, Center for Threat-Informed Defense

 Jon Baker is the founding Director of Research for MITRE Engenuity’s Center for Threat-Informed Defense.
 In addition to co-founding the Center, he is the Adversary Emulation and SOC Orchestration Department Head in The MITRE Corporation’s Cyber Operations and Effect Technology Center.
 His department leads the development of ATT&CK and works to advance adversary emulation as a capability to drive innovation in defensive cyber operations.

 Jon has spent much of the past sixteen years at MITRE, working with industry and government partners to increase the affordability, efficiency, and effectiveness of cybersecurity automation and information sharing technologies.
 He led the MITRE team that developed STIX and TAXII, which enable automated cyber threat intelligence sharing.
 Jon led MITRE’s security automation team through the development of SCAP and managed the CVE team.
 He was a cocreator of OVAL, a standard language for describing and checking for the presence of misconfigurations, vulnerabilities, and other endpoint artifacts.